-Watch the video above to see a step-by-step guide to safely placing and securing your baby into a pushchair seat.
+Watch the video below to see a step-by-step guide to safely placing and securing your baby into a pushchair seat.

 Although pushchairs are largely very safe, typically you'll rely on yours every day, so it will be subjected to a lot of wear and tear.